 He leaves the banyan tree and tells his parents about his new career path.

 As soon as Siddhartha tells his father about his plans to become a Samana, his father gets upset and leaves the room.

 Siddhartha remains in the room, standing in the same position.

 The following morning, Siddhartha is still standing there.

-We call this the traumatic version of leaving for college, and by "college" we mean, "wandering around with no food for weeks on end."
+We call this the traumatic version of leaving for college, except instead of "college," it's "wandering around with no food for weeks on end."